 Each section within this packet includes useful information that will guide departments under review through the program review process.
 Please refer to this packet often to ensure you are meeting the necessary deadlines and including the essential information.
-Should you have any questions along the way, please contact your OPEIR program review liaison, Cindy Williamson (ext.
-4288 or Cynthia-I-Taylor@utc.edu).
+Should you have any questions along the way, please contact your OAA program review liaison, Cindy Williamson (ext.
+4288 or Cynthia-Williamson@utc.edu), Director of Accreditation and Assessment.
 If she is unavailable and you need immediate assistance, please contact April Matthews (ext.
-5684 or April-Matthews@utc.edu) or the Office of Planning, Evaluation & Institutional Research at ext.
-4007.
+5684 or April-Matthews@utc.edu), Outcome Assessment Management Analyst.